viamrobotics/docs/docs/get-started/_index.md

 ## Support

-The `viam-server` executable runs on **any** 64-bit Linux OS or macOS Computer or Windows Subsystem for Linux.
+The `viam-server` executable runs on **any** computer that runs on 64-bit Linux OS, macOS Computer, or Windows Subsystem for Linux.
 Here are some of the boards Viam supports:

 {{< board-carousel >}}